Masterton’s combined town hall and district building was closed in June 2016 due to having an earthquake rating below the required standard.

 In 2017 we asked the community whether they wanted the existing town hall strengthened, or whether they would prefer a new development to be constructed.
 65 per cent said they would prefer a new building.

 Every ten years Local Governments go through what’s called a Long-Term Plan process.
 Essentially, this process is the plan for how the Council will invest money over the next decade, and figures out how to allocate money it gains from rates and other income.

 Masterton District Council went through this process in early 2018 and proposed a budget allocation for $15.5 million for this development.
 We consulted on this proposed allocation and 60 per cent of the people that responded supported the Council’s preferred option to allocate this funding for a new building.

 The Long-Term Plan was consequently adopted in June and the budget for the development built into forward-looking budgets.

-Masterton District Council is committed to making the civic centre development a reality with the next three years (by mid-2021).
+In the Long-Term Plan 2018-28 the Masterton District Council committed to making the civic centre development a reality with the next three years (by mid-2021).